 Methods and techniques of teaching socialization, art, music, and physical education to the young child along with the materials available and appropriate for the infant and young child.

-EDUC 5350 – Reading and Writing Across the Curriculum
+EDUC 5350 – Elementary Methods II the Curriculum

 Methods and techniques of teaching science in grades K-4.
 Emphasis is on concept development and discovery approach.